WalidShahriar/full-stack-dynamic-portfolio/README.md

 I would like to express my sincere gratitude to everyone who contributed to the realization of this project.

-* **My Supervisor/Instructor:** Special thanks to **[Teacher's Name]** for their guidance on implementing the MVC architecture and database integration.
-Their feedback was instrumental in moving this project from a static design to a dynamic application.
-* **Daffodil International University:** For providing the learning environment and resources.
 * **Open Source Community:** For the incredible documentation available for Laravel and Bootstrap.

 ---